What is an anterior lumbar interbody fusion?

-Anterior lumbar interbody fusion (ALIF) is major surgery used to treat the symptoms of compressed nerve roots in the lower (lumbar) back, often in cases of degenerative disc disease.
-It is termed “anterior” because the surgeon accesses the spine through the front of the torso.
-It is termed “interbody” because the bone graft is implanted within the interior of the vertebra, rather than the exterior.
+Anterior lumbar interbody fusion (ALIF) is spine surgery used to treat the symptoms of compressed nerve roots in the lower (lumbar) back, often in cases of degenerative disc disease.
+It is referred to as “anterior” because the surgeon accesses the spine through the front of the torso and “interbody” is used to describe the bone graft implanted within the interior of the vertebra rather than the exterior.

 Patients who have been diagnosed with degenerative disc disease in the lumbar spine may be recommended to undergo an anterior lumbar interbody fusion surgery to help treat the condition if several weeks or months of conservative therapies offer no pain relief.
 However, this is not the only type of surgery that can treat a lumbar spine condition.

 If you have been diagnosed with a lumbar spine condition and are recommended for surgery, ask your doctor about the types of procedures available to you.
 You can also contact the dedicated team at Laser Spine Institute for more information about your surgery options so you can make the best decision about your treatment.

 Anterior lumbar interbody fusion is considered a less-invasive procedure than other forms of spinal fusion because it leaves intact the back muscles and nerves that otherwise would be cut or even removed in other types of traditional open back fusion.
 However, anterior lumbar interbody fusion is still a highly invasive surgery and requires patients to stay in the hospital for two to five days after the operation to be monitored for infection and excessive blood loss.

 During this type of lumbar fusion, the surgeon will make a 6- to 8-inch incision across the abdomen, leaving the patient with a large scar and excessive scar tissue.
 Through this large incision, the surgeon will access the spine and remove the diseased disc.
 This is referred to as a traditional open spine discectomy.